♫ Listening to: Kings and Queens by Killing Joke ♫

 Add 1 teaspoon vanilla extract to the mixing bowl and mix again.

-Add the dry ingredients to the mixing bowl, half at a time, mixing in between additions.
+Add the flour mixture to the mixing bowl, half at a time, mixing in between additions.
 Scrape the sides (and bottom) with a silicone spatula and remix.

 Preheat the oven to 350°.